Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

 A shooter game would not be a shooter game if we could not improve our weapons!
 In this step, we will make the player's weapon more powerful when the player collides with a power-up.
 The power-up will be a simple sphere, and the player will shoot more projectiles when colliding with it.

-In order to achieve this, we will need to create a new class for the power-up, and modify the player's shooting mechanism to take into account the power-up.
+In order to achieve this, we will need to create a new class for the power-up, and modify the player's shooting mechanism to take the power-up into account.
 The `Game1` class will manage the collisions.
 Each time the player collides with the power-up, the player will shoot one more projectile.

 ## The Power Up